homairatm/academy_website/README.md

-This is a responsive front-end website for Tethics Excellence Academy and made for the Tethics 2.0 Web Designing Competition.
+This is a responsive front-end website for Education Academy.

 ##Pages